ThomasGuy/Bfx_Flask_SocketIO/README.md

 # Flask SocketIO React server/client

-## A dynamic Flask SocketIO server with Reactjs client using Bitfinex-api-py cryto data
+A dynamic Flask SocketIO server with Reactjs client using Bitfinex-api-py cryto data.
 A start towards makeing a user based trading algorithm tryout platform using live and historical data.

 ### from 'theProject' directory in a terminal run:-